-5.2.
-GPS/Glonass Antenna Polarization
+7.2.
+GPS Antenna Polarization

-The GPS signal and the Glonass signal as broadcast are right hand circularly polarized signals.
-The best antenna to receive the GPS/Glonass signal is a right hand circularly (RHCP) polarized antenna.
+The GPS signal as broadcast is a right hand circularly polarized signal.
+The best antenna to receive the GPS signal is a right hand circularly (RHCP) polarized antenna.
 Remember that IS-GPS-200E specifies the receive power level with a linearly polarized antenna.
 A linearly polarized antenna will have 3 dB loss as compared to an RHCP antenna assuming the same antenna gain (specified in dBi and dBic respectively).

 An RHCP antenna is better at rejecting multipath than a linearly polarized antenna.
 This is because the reflected signal changes polarization to LHCP, which would be rejected by the RHCP antenna by typically 20 dB or so.
 If the multipath signal is attenuating the line of sight signal, then the RHCP antenna would show a higher signal level than a linearly polarized antenna because the interfering signal is rejected.